 To make it easy, we’ve created Question Starter Flashcards to print and post in the classroom.

 Encourage curiosity in your classroom with a wonder wall.
 A wonder wall classroom display provides students with the opportunity to record the things they ‘wonder about’.

-When a seemingly random question pops up in their mind, when they are engaged in learning about a topic and wonder something that sits a little outside of the lesson plan, they can write out their wonder and add it to the wall.
+When a seemingly random question pops up in their mind, when they are engaged in learning about a topic and wonder about something that sits a little outside of the lesson plan, they can write out their wonder, and add it to the wall.

-This encourages and fosters an environment when each and every question is valued.
+This encourages and fosters an environment where each and every question is valued.

 - Children feel more comfortable talking to just one person.

 - The other person has to ask at least one or two questions.
 Encouraging that question asking!

 - It’s a great way for students to get to know other children in their class as well as a great way to hit those oral language standards we (teachers) all struggle with.